-Pre-requisites: Consent of the Department Chair Individual investigation in an area of special interest selected by the student with the approval of an appropriate faculty member.
+Pre-requisites: Consent of the department chair Individual investigation in an area of special interest selected by the student with the approval of an appropriate faculty member.
 Regular or periodic meetings with the assigned faculty member are required.
 Thirty hours required for each unit of credit.

-Bachelor of Fine Arts in Interior Design (BFA)
+Interior Design (BFA)